as-pect/as-pect/readme.md

 ## Custom Imports Using CLI

-If a set of custom imports are required for your module, and they also conflict with `as-pect.config.js`'s imports object, then it's possible to provide a set of imports for a given test file.
+If a set of custom imports are required for your test module, it's possible to provide a set of imports for a given test file.

-If your test is located at `assembly/__tests__/customImports.spec.ts`, then use filename `assembly/__tests__/customImports.spec.imports.js` to export your module's imports.
-This file will be required by the cli before the module is instantiated to be used **_instead_** of the `as-pect.config.js`'s imports.
+If your test is located at `assembly/__tests__/customImports.spec.ts`, then use filename `assembly/__tests__/customImports.spec.imports.js` to export the test module's imports.
+This file will be required by the cli before the module is instantiated.

+_**IMPORTANT**: THIS WILL IGNORE `as-pect.config.js`'S IMPORTS COMPLETELY_

 Please see the provided example located in `assembly/__tests__/customImports.spec.ts`.

 ## Please Do Not Use @start

 The `@start` decorator helps declare a method that can be called to start up the module.
 The `as-pect` internal modules use this to help enable a 6% speedup on test gathering and execution.

 ## Special Thanks

-Special thanks to the `AssemblyScript` team for creating one of the best computer languages that compile to web assembly.
+Special thanks to the `AssemblyScript` team for creating one of the coolest computer languages that compile to web assembly.